Be Smart about Using Your Income Tax Return to File for Bankruptcy

-Depending on how you handle it, some or all of your refund may be protected; if you wind up filing for bankruptcy, you are permitted to use your tax refunds to pay for your bankruptcy attorney fees and court costs.
+If you are thinking about filing bankruptcy in Ohio, you should consider what to do about any tax refunds you expect to receive or already have received.
+Depending on how you handle it, some or all of your refund may be protected.
+If you wind up filing for bankruptcy, you are permitted to use your tax refunds to pay for your bankruptcy attorney fees and court costs.

-Tax refunds are particularly tricky to deal with, because you may owe tax from a time prior to your bankruptcy, and you may continue accruing taxes after you file.
+Tax refunds are particularly tricky to deal with, because you may owe taxes from a time prior to your bankruptcy and you may continue accruing taxes after you file.
 Whether you get to keep your refund depends on factors such as when you file, when you receive your refund, and whether you can use available Ohio exemptions.

-With a Chapter 7 bankruptcy the bankruptcy trustee liquidates all your nonexempt assets and uses the proceeds to pay your creditors.
-Any eligible debts that remain are discharged, and you don’t have to pay them.
+With a Chapter 7 bankruptcy, the bankruptcy trustee liquidates all your non-exempt assets and uses the proceeds to pay your creditors.
+Any eligible debts that remain are discharged, meaning you do not have to pay them.

 In Chapter 7, a tax refund is an asset that can be used to pay creditors.
-Although you can keep any assets you receive after filing for bankruptcy, a tax refund often involves a process that begins before the bankruptcy filing date and continues afterwards.
+However, a certain amount of the refund is exempt and can be kept.
+Although you can keep any assets you receive after filing for bankruptcy, a tax refund often involves a process that begins before the bankruptcy filing date and continues afterward.

 If you cannot exempt your refund, whatever is not protected must be handed over to the bankruptcy trustee.
-If you don’t do this, your bankruptcy discharge will be revoked, and you will continue to owe your debts.
+If you do not do this, your bankruptcy discharge will be revoked, and you will continue to owe your debts.